ashermancinelli/ashermancinelli.github.io/src/csblog/2025-9-23-Dataflow-CPUs.md

 I think _register scheduling_ is probably the biggest difference.
 In your phone's A19 for example, Apple's compiler has already decided which registers will be used to render the animations for this website.
 In a dataflow processor however, the compiler can pretend it has infinite registers like an SSA IR and they'll all get mapped to the ports available on the processor and scheduled dynamically.
+This is much closer to the _Linda_ model with an infinitely large tuple space.

 Take this animation: